 Lisa: How do you decide which colours you are going to use in your prints?
 Do you ever print different colour variations of the same design?

 Alexandra: I work from my own photos, so the colours are partly guided by the photo, but generally I find the photos are more helpful in guiding me with the tonal values.
 The colours are mainly guided from my memory of the scene with a little artistic license added in to create the correct mood!
 Sometimes once I start printing, the results start to dictate the colour choices and I have to readjust my plan!
-I normally use 5 or 6 colours in each print.
-The most I have ever used is 8, but I felt that the piece didn’t really benefit from having more colours.
+I normally use five or six colours in each print.
+The most I have ever used is eight, but I felt that the piece didn’t really benefit from having more colours.

 I don’t normally do different colour variations because it would involve a lot more paper, a lot more printing and a lot more clearing up!

 Alexandra: My current favourite of my own work is Beech Leaves in Winter.
 It is quite a recent print.
 I’m really pleased with the choice of colours and the mood created.
 It would be easy to dismiss the winter months as not as interesting aesthetically but I find interesting colour in every season.
 I use a lot of purple in winter – I like purple!